nolanlum/fBSD_Portal/README.rst

 	``easy_install django``

 Similarly, django-social-auth is installable via the same process.
-Use pipi or easy_install.
+Use pipi or easy_install:

+	``easy_install django-social-auth``

 Once the dependencies are installed, set up the sqlite database by running: